 SKYWARN Recognition Day was jointly created in 1999 by the NWS and the ARRL to celebrate the contributions by volunteer SKYWARN radio operators to the National Weather Service.
-The 2013 Event will be held December 7.
+The 2014 Event will be held on December 6.
 For more details, visit the official SKYWARN Recognition Day page.

 View the event in the Louisville Ham Radio Calendar.